 Carved pumpkins make great decorations, but curious pets can singe their whiskers and paws on lit candles.
 Keep jack-o’-lanterns outside or on tables where pets can’t explore them.

 Have a cat that likes to venture outside?
 With more traffic in the neighborhood, it’s safer to keep your cat inside on Halloween.
-This is especially true for black cats that may be more predisposed to neighborhood pranks this time of year.
+This is especially true for black cats who may be more subjected to neighborhood pranks this time of year.

 Many kids like to wear glow jewelry or carry glow sticks.
 If chewed on, these articles can be toxic and lead to drooling, gagging and vomiting.
 Dried corn cobs may look festive, too, but if eaten, they can cause digestive tract obstructions, so it’s best to keep them where your pet can’t find them.